Yeah, it’s been that kind of year.

 Or maybe it’s just been that kind of life?

 By now I was sure I’d be a successful novelist blasting around in Porsches, spending summers on Lake Tahoe and winters on the Gulf Coast.
 As I gracefully slipped into 40, I was certain my kids would be nearly graduated high school, well adjusted, and proud of their successful father.
-Instead, they are just learning how to read, potty train, and one is barely able to put her hands in her drooling, toothless mouth.
+Instead, they are just learning how to read and potty train and one is barely able to put her hands in her drooling, toothless mouth.

 Life, man.
 It does what it wants.